karlicoss/HPI/doc/QUERY.md

 6
 ```

-Because that is such a common use case, the `--recent` flag is a shorthand for `--order-type datetime --reverse --before now --within`.
-The same as above:
+Because grabbing data `--before now` is such a common use case, the `--recent` flag is a shorthand for `--order-type datetime --reverse --before now --within`.
+The same as above, to get the commits from the last day:

 ```
 hpi query my.coding.commits.commits --recent 1d | jq length